Stocking Pelham: St. Mary's Church

 St. Mary's Church has a tiled chancel roof and a nave which date back to around 1360.
-In either the late 14th or the early 15th century, a narrow isle was added which required a widened nave.
+In either the late 14th or the early 15th century, a narrow aisle was added which required a widened nave.
 Both the eastern and southern walls of the chancel were re-built in brick in the 19th century.

 Notoriety

 The village is notorious for its association with both the kidnap and murder of Muriel McKay and being the home of Christopher Docherty-Puncheon, who shot Lieutenant Colonel Robert Workman, on his doorstep in nearby Furneux Pelham, Hertfordshire, in an "execution-style" killing in 2004.